posabsolute/jQuery-Validation-Engine/README.md

 The ValidationEngine with a datepicker
 ---
-Using a datepicker with the engine is problematic because the validation is binded to the blur event. since we lose the focus before any data is entered in the field it creates a weird bug.
+Using a datepicker with the engine is problematic because the validation is bound to the blur event. since we lose the focus before any data is entered in the field it creates a weird bug.
-Fortunately we implemented a fix where we use a delay when a datepicker is binded.
+Fortunately we implemented a fix that uses a delay during the datepicker binding.

 To use this mode you need to add the class *datepicker* to your input, like this: